Working with Subqueries

 );

-The inner query calculates the catalog-wide average credit value.
-The outer query keeps only courses above that average.
+The inner query calculates the catalog-wide average price.
+The outer query keeps only products above that average.

 Multi-Row Subqueries